javascript-tutorial/en.javascript.info/6-data-storage/01-cookie/article.md

 That's a so-called "Cross-Site Request Forgery" (in short, XSRF) attack.

 Real banks are protected from it of course.
 All forms generated by `bank.com` have a special field, a so-called "XSRF protection token", that an evil page can't generate or extract from a remote page.
 It can submit a form there, but can't get the data back.
-The site `bank.com` checks for such token in every form it receives.
+The site `bank.com` checks for such tokens in every form it receives.

 Such a protection takes time to implement though.
 We need to ensure that every form has the required token field, and we must also check all requests.